iLert/sample-oauth2-app/README.md

 # iLert Sample OAuth2 App

-This repository showcases 3 potential ways to implement an OAuth2 authentication flow with the iLert OAuth 2.0 Authorization Server.
+This repository showcases 3 potential ways to implement an OAuth2 authorization flow with the iLert OAuth 2.0 Authorization Server.

 Visit [the iLert docs](https://docs.ilert.com/rest-api/developing-ilert-apps) to learn more.